jpsm83/health/documentation/n8n/salesArr.md

 ## PRODUCT NAMING REQUIREMENTS

-- **CRITICAL: IGNORE ALL BRAND NAMES** - If the article mentions "BrandX creatine", output only "creatine" without the brand name
+- **CRITICAL: PRIORITIZE SPECIFIC BRANDS/TYPES WHEN MENTIONED** - If the article mentions specific brands, models, or types, prioritize those in the product list
+- **If article mentions "Adidas running shoes"**: Include "Adidas Running Shoes" as the first/most prioritized product
+- **If article mentions "Adidas N202 running shoes"**: Include "Adidas N202 Running Shoes" as the first/most prioritized product, followed by less specific variations
-- Use **generic, searchable product names** without brand names
+- **If article is generic (no brand mentioned)**: Use generic product names without brand names
 - Use **specific product names** rather than generic categories (e.g., "Yoga Mat" not just "mat", "Protein Powder" not just "supplement")
 - Make product names **straightforward and easy to find** - users should be able to search for these exact terms
 - Use **common product terminology** that matches how products are listed on sales websites
 - Include **key product identifiers** when helpful (e.g., "Wireless Bluetooth Headphones", "Organic Green Tea Bags")
-- Extract the **generic product name** from any brand-specific mentions in the article
+- **Order products from most specific to least specific** when brands/models are mentioned in the article

+**GOOD PRODUCT NAMES - When article mentions specific brands/models:**
+- "Adidas N202 Running Shoes" (most specific - exact model mentioned in article)
+- "Adidas Running Shoes" (very specific - brand with product type)
+- "Running Shoes Adidas" (specific - brand with category)
+- "Running Shoes" (less specific - generic fallback)
+- "Exercise Shoes" (related generic product)

-**GOOD PRODUCT NAMES (NO BRANDS):**
+**GOOD PRODUCT NAMES - When article is generic (no brand mentioned):**
 - "Running Shoes" (generic product type, no brand)
 - "Yoga Mat with Carrying Strap" (specific type with feature, no brand)
 - "Organic Green Tea Bags" (specific category and type, no brand)
 - "Wireless Bluetooth Headphones" (specific technology and type, no brand)
 - "Vitamin D3 Supplements" (specific vitamin and form, no brand)
-- "Creatine" (generic product name extracted from "BrandX creatine")
+- "Creatine" (generic product name)

 **BAD PRODUCT NAMES:**
-- "Nike Air Max Running Shoes" (includes brand name - FORBIDDEN)
-- "BrandX creatine" (includes brand name - FORBIDDEN)
-- "Maybelline Foundation" (includes brand name - FORBIDDEN)
 - "Fresh Apples" (perishable product - FORBIDDEN)
 - "Fresh Bananas" (perishable product - FORBIDDEN)
 - "Fresh Vegetables" (perishable product - FORBIDDEN)